Need a new bed? You’ve managed to narrow down your choice to a couple products but you aren’t sure which one is better for you?

 Cooling – This represents the overall capability of a mattress to disperse heat and prevent creating “hot spots.”
 You will often notice that lower-end memory foam beds have a worse cooling grade (OK or Good) while Latex, Hybrids, and Coils have way better (Exceptional or Very Good).

 Firmness – This is a very subjective thing, and it’s rarely same for everyone.
 I might have 200 pounds and think that a bed is medium, while at the same time some people might have 110 lbs and think it’s firm.
 That’s why this is just a ballpark estimate, and most companies offer multiple firmness levels for this reason.
-For more information check our firmness guide.

 Motion Transfer – Sleeping with a wife or a husband?
 Low motion transfer allows one of the partners to toss and turn at will without waking up the other person.
 Foam products excel in this area while most others do not.
 See how the tables have turned.
 That's why most couples love this material.